-The Center is open from 7:30am to 5:30pm, Monday through Friday.
-A mixed age part-time morning program runs from 9am until noon; the part-time afternoon program runs from 2pm until 5.
+The Center is open from 7:30am to 5:30pm.
 The Center is licensed by the State of NH Childcare Licensing Bureau and complies with all regulations and requirements.
+The Center also holds a quality award by the National Association for the Education of Young Children (NAEYC).
 For more information, call 206-8098 or visit www.mccnh.edu/cdc